ultraq/thymeleafjs/README.md

-This project already works very well as a server-side template renderer, but now I'm trying to get it to play nice with the original Thymeleaf, ie: render templates on the server with Thymeleaf, then re-render the templates on the client using Thymeleaf JS with *the same template code* (I've been calling this feature "isomorphic templating", akin to isomorphic JavaScript where the same code is run on the client and server).
+This project already works very well as a server-side template renderer, but now I'm trying to get it to play nice with the original Thymeleaf, ie: render templates on the server with Thymeleaf, then re-render the templates on the client using ThymeleafJS with *the same template code* (I've been calling this feature "isomorphic templating", akin to isomorphic JavaScript where the same code is run on the client and server).